lblick/modernizing-ent-apps-with-dotnet-workshop/Module 3 - Building Modern Apps/BuildApps.md

 This lab will walk through the steps for building a modern ASP.NET Core web app using Razor pages and C#.
 The app will access a SQL database using Entity Framework (EF), an object-relational mapper that enables .NET developers to work with relational data using domain-specific objects.

 ## Prerequisites
-- Visual Studio Code with the ASP.NET and web development workload.
+- Visual Studio 2022 or above with the ASP.NET and web development workload.
 - .NET 8.0 or Higher SDK
 - SQLite Database engine